 About the First Lady

 In 2022, Mrs. Youngkin opened the decades-old Virginia Executive Mansion for the first time in more than two years after closure due to the COVID-19 pandemic.
-In partnership with Virginia education, museum and art institutions, as well as living artists, Mrs. Youngkin curated the “Art Experience” — a first-of-its-kind art exhibit celebrating Virginia artists, incorporating highly diverse content and showcasing the Commonwealth’s vast natural beauty.
+Today, guests are greeted by a first-of-its-kind art exhibit that celebrates and promotes Virginia artists.
+Working with museums, art institutions, and living artists from across the state, Mrs. Youngkin curated the “Art Experience” highlighting original works and artifacts of vast natural beauty and highly diverse content.

-Governor and Mrs. Youngkin, married for almost 29 years, have four young adult children.
-They are founding and active members of Holy Trinity Church (HTC) in McLean, Virginia.
+Governor and Mrs. Youngkin are enjoying 29 years of marriage.
+They are the co-founders of VA Ready — a nonprofit established to reskill Virginians for sustainable work — and founding and active members of Holy Trinity Church (HTC) in McLean, Virginia.